An extended analysis

 This report is specifically concerned with the prevalence of gambling and problem gambling in the NT.
 It focuses explicitly on the results of the prevalence survey along with a detailed socio-spatial analysis of trends in poker machine gambling over the past decade

-For further information about this report or to access a hard copy, please contact Gambling and Licensing Services.
+For further information about this report or to access a hard copy, please contact Licensing NT.

 PDF documents require a PDF reader to be installed, view a list of available PDF readers.